 Authority to institute the emergency closure in the area was granted by the Fish and Wildlife Commission in 2016.
 The closure applies only to elk hunting.

-The Gardiner check station counted 20 elk harvest over the weekend, compared to only five the prior weekend.
+The Gardiner check station counted 20 elk harvested over the weekend, compared to only five the prior weekend.
 Loveless estimated that about 10 bulls a day have been harvested so far this season, or about 150 bulls total.

 "That's been a problem with getting too many bulls in the past," said John Vore, FWP game management bureau chief.
 "That's why we had this in our back pocket."